Skip to main content

 Where to Find Language-Accessible Medical Care in NC

-• Community health centers -- Areas with large Latino populations (Charlotte, Durham, Siler City, rural eastern NC) often have clinics with Spanish-speaking providers
+• Community health centers -- Areas with large Latino populations (Charlotte, Durham, Siler City, rural eastern NC) often have clinics with Spanish-speaking providers who understand how to document injuries for legal claims.

-• Your attorney's referral network -- Experienced personal injury attorneys maintain lists of bilingual medical providers who understand how to document injuries properly for legal claims
+• Your attorney's referral network -- Experienced personal injury attorneys maintain lists of bilingual medical providers who understand how to document injuries properly for legal claims.

 International Driving Permits and NC Law